 - Hiring managers often cast a wide net of transferable skills so they can get a large pool of professionals with diverse skills.
 Make sure that your resume is targeted and clearly highlights the skills needed for a role.

 - Applying for two very similar positions in a company is a great idea, especially if you have transferable skills that can help you navigate both positions easily.
 Still, to pass through the ATS, submitting two targeted resumes makes sense.

 There are a series of blogs and advice on how to trick the ATS, including tricks like pasting keywords using white colour font, repeating keywords or even pasting the whole job description in white.
 Unfortunately, these tricks are not the best way to beat the ATS system.

 All ATS systems will display the content of your resume in black colour at the hiring manager’s end.
-Thus they will eventually notice that you have copy pasted the job description or mentioned the keywords all through your resume randomly, even if you use white coloured font, making you seem like a deceptive candidate.
+Thus they will eventually notice that you have copy-pasted the job description or mentioned the keywords all through your resume randomly, even if you use a white coloured font, making you seem like a deceptive candidate.

 Instead, consider making a targeted job summary with keywords in the beginning of your resume- a better strategy to beat the ATS.
 Highlight your top skills and qualifications in this summary in 4-5 sentences.
 For better readability, you can also opt for bullet points instead of a paragraph.
 Keep the formatting extremely simple so ATS can read it.

 As for your personal interview, you can opt to create another copy of your resume with a better layout and design.
 You can present this designed resume for your personal interview and keep the simpler version for the online submission.
 It may seem like a lot needs to be done to make your resume ATS friendly.
 However, experts believe designing an ATS friendly resume that reflects your skillset and experience is your best bet – whether it is being scanned or reviewed in person.
 Keep it genuine and targeted.